w3c/wot/proposals/wot-discovery.md

   - Access control
   - Self (peer-to-peer): same query API, but no public registration API
   - Mutable IDs need way to notify registered users of changes

+## Design Options

+### Use an Existing Mechanism for Discovery
+TODO

+### Use Existing Mechanisms for Introductions and a New Mechanism for Exploration
+TODO

+### Design a new Mechanism for both Introduction and Exploration
+TODO

 ## CoRE Discovery and Directories
 CoRE proposes several discovery and directory mechanisms.